Parhamray/dns-manager/README.md

 - Run it normally as the script will ask for admin rights regardless.
 (If the file is blocked by windows, you can unblock it in the properties of the file)
 - Choose from the menu options presented

-# Important Notes
+#
+> [!Note]
-⚠️ Administrator Rights Required: This script modifies system network settings and must be run with administrator privileges.
+>⚠️ Administrator Rights Required: This script modifies system network settings and must be run with administrator privileges.
+>

-💻 Windows Compatibility: Tested on Windows 10 and Windows 11.
+> 💻 Windows Compatibility: Tested on Windows 10 and Windows 11.
 Should work on Windows 7/8 with PowerShell installed though.
+>

-🔄 Changes Apply to current network: DNS modifications take effect on your active network adapter, whether it's WiFi or Ethernet and nothing else (e.g. vpn adapters...)
+> 🔄 Changes Apply to current network: DNS modifications take effect on your active network adapter, whether it's WiFi or Ethernet and nothing else (e.g. vpn adapters...)

 # 🛠️ Contributing
 Contributions/suggestions are absolutely welcomed!
 But do keep in mind that i'm somewhat new to all of this.

-# 📄 License
+# 💖 Donate
-The project is licensed under the GNU General Public License v3.0 | check out the LICENSE file for details.
+Bitcoin:
+>bc1qz37fj3j7v4fhvfycl3njwjeecdxk25ul0nar4m

+Ethereum:
+>0xF73155040426812fE9dD08E648D344d008a08df9

+Tron:
+>TSVeXQPT8SBce1vao5PaidanFziJP84HRx

+Litecoin:
+>ltc1qnvy4qv7594frtph0vwcflkg5z4j7x6hzzkxwg5

+Ton:
+>UQBt9sBqMQxWlMkwcACSwyowIyBhy_tked8jkqAzBuoALPPL